tytydraco/yessleep/out/Every_boyfriend_I_get_is_brutally_dying_Now_I_know_the_truth_about_them_and_me_I_am_NOT_Brianna_Timberman.md

 I pulled away, slowly, playing with the collar of his shirt.
 But at the same time, I was looking for every possible escape route.
 Sam was right.
 To my left, I could see a subtle red light dancing across Jasper’s jaw.

-And to my left, another skimming across my neck.
+And to my right, another skimming across my neck.

 So, I grabbed the boy, shoving him against the shelf, switching our positions.